SportIdent Information for Organisers

 As an example, let's say you are running a typical State Series event.
 You have decided that:

-- Pre-entries will be downloaded from the OV entry system a few days before the event
+- Pre-entries and classes will be downloaded from the OV entry system a few days before the event

 - Start times will be competitor determined (on demand) and thus Start punches will be used